anuket-project/anuket-specifications/doc/ref_cert/README.md

 # CNTT Reference Conformance

-All CNTT conformance suites fulfill to the next couple of test case integration requirements to guarantee a smooth overall integration, the same end user actions and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.
+All CNTT conformance suites fulfill the following test case integration requirements to guarantee a smooth overall integration, the same end user actions and a unique test result format (e.g. OPNFV test result database) needed by the end users and the test case result verification programs (e.g.